 For instance, we prefer using Amazon Web Services (AWS).
 AWS is reasonably priced and offers a wide range of services like Load Balancing service that redistributes loads between servers, or EC2 which dynamically moves data to the instances (Europe to Europe, China to China) depending on where demand occurs.
 We also suggest using cloud services for high-loaded mobile apps like Drophook.

-But if we’re talking about private messages, text documents or any kinds of certificates, this is where blockchain shows at its best.
+But if we’re talking about private messages, text documents, or any kind of certificates, this is where blockchain shows at its best.
 Here’s a simple example.

 Guess who took advantage of this opportunity?
 The insider company called CME, which introduced its Pivot message system.
-It wasn’t unique though, but has trade ticket and open messaging features.
+It wasn’t unique though but has trade tickets and open messaging features.
 Sadly, a new messenger could be 10 times more appealing if was based on blockchain technology.

 It is also worth mentioning a new paradigm in massive computing that is rising over the horizon.
 It envisions a tide goes back from cloud computing to decentralized computing performed by end-devices.

 And it’s not so crazy as it sounds.
 The theory states that new machines like autonomous cars, robots, the Internet of Things, and drones require far higher computing speed than any wireless connection can sustain.
 The future of such machines is already here and it won’t wait for wireless networks to develop.
 It will take the simplest path: get back from cloud computing to on-the-ground (edge) computing.
 Peter Levine, a general partner at venture capital firm Andreessen Horowitz, and other tech companies are beginning to recognize the upcoming shift.

 How Blockchain Is Solving Business Problems and Shaping The Evolution of Web 3.0